RCPS - Overview of Internal Controls

 Both types of controls are essential to an effective internal control system.
 From a quality

 standpoint, preventive controls are essential because they are proactive and emphasize quality.

 However, detective controls play a critical role providing evidence that the preventive controls are

 Information and communication are essential to effecting control.
 Information about an

 organization's plans, control environment, risks, control activities, and performance must

 be communicated up, down, and across an organization.
 Reliable and relevant information must be

-communicated to the people who need it and in a form and timeframe that is useful.
+communicated to the people who need it and in a form and time-frame that is useful.

 Monitoring assesses the quality of internal controls over time, making adjustments as necessary.
-Like the other four components, monitoring is a basic management practice that involves activities such as performance evaluations, ongoing supervisory activities, reviews and analyses, and independent evaluations of internal controls performed by managment or others outside of the process.
+Like the other four components, monitoring is a basic management practice that involves activities such as performance evaluations, ongoing supervisory activities, reviews and analyses, and independent evaluations of internal controls performed by management or others outside of the process.
 Proper monitoring ensures that controls continue to be adequate and to function properly before problems occur.